asibic/glassalpha/site/docs/getting-started/datasets.md

-# Datasets
+# Built-in datasets

 GlassAlpha provides automatic dataset fetching and caching for common benchmark datasets used in ML compliance auditing.
 This feature eliminates manual data preparation and ensures reproducible audit results.

+!!! info "Looking for more datasets?"
+This page covers GlassAlpha's **built-in dataset system** (automatic fetching and caching).

+    For a curated list of **freely available public datasets** for testing, see:

+    - [Freely Available Data Sources](data-sources.md) - Curated public datasets with example configs
+    - [Using Custom Data](custom-data.md) - Tutorial for using your own datasets

 ## Overview

-The dataset system automatically:
+The built-in dataset system automatically:

 - **Downloads** datasets from public repositories when needed
 - **Processes** raw data into ML-ready format